R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 }
 ```

-Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Initialize Terraform with the `init` command to interact with Docker.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+Provision the NGINX resource with the `apply` command.
+Next, Terraform will ask for confirmation, type 'yes' and press 'ENTER'.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The 'apply' command will take up to a few minutes to run and will display a message indicating that the resource was created.

-Finally, destroy the infrastructure.
+Finally, destroy the infrastructure with the 'destroy' command.
+Terraform will ask for confirmation, type 'yes' and press 'ENTER'.

 ```shell
 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+You have successfully provisioned and destroyed an NGINX resource with Terraform.